 – In situations where there is a high risk that emergency caesarean or complex obstetrical manoeuvres will be needed:

-• History of low uterine segment transverse incision;
+• History of caesarean section with low uterine segment transverse incision;

 • History of uterine scar (perforated uterus or myomectomy);